Snake photos: Pythons swallow crocodiles and other animals … whole

 That's a big rat

 Though the Australian black-headed python (Aspidites melanocephalus) primarily eats other reptiles, mainly skinks, this individual took down a black rate (Rattus rattus).
-The python calls northern parts of Australia home, where it slithers through dry scrublands, savannas and damp forests, according to the University of Michigan's Animal Diversity Web
+The python calls northern parts of Australia home, where it slithers through dry scrublands, savannas and damp forests, according to the University of Michigan's Animal Diversity Web.

 Originally published on Live Science.

-Jeanna served as editor-in-chief of Live Science.
-Previously, she was an assistant editor at Scholastic's Science World magazine.
-Jeanna has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland, and a graduate science journalism degree from New York University.
-She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species.
-She also received an ocean sciences journalism fellowship from Woods Hole Oceanographic Institution.
+Jeanna Bryner is managing editor of Scientific American.
+Previously she was editor in chief of Live Science and, prior to that, an editor at Scholastic's Science World magazine.
+Bryner has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland and a graduate science journalism degree from New York University.
+She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species, including the gorgeous Florida Scrub Jay.
+She also received an ocean sciences journalism fellowship from the Woods Hole Oceanographic Institution.
+She is a firm believer that science is for everyone and that just about everything can be viewed through the lens of science.